masspayio/masspay-php-sdk/docs/Api/CatalogApi.md

 Gets a list of countries where services offered.

-Get a list of all currently available countries of service.
+This **GET** endpoint is used to retrieve a list of all currently available countries of service. <br> You can use this endpoint to obtain a list of countries where MassPay services are offered. <br> There are no required parameters for this endpoint. <br> The response will include a JSON array containing details for each country, including the country code, name, and `three_letter_code`.

 ### Example